 This easy corn pudding is a light and fluffy mixture of cornbread mix, corn kernels, creamed corn and sour cream.
 It’s a traditional side dish that takes just minutes to put together and is always a hit!

 When it comes to holiday side dishes, we always have the classics on our table like sweet potato casserole with marshmallows, loaded mashed potato casserole, and this delicious corn pudding.
-Corn casserole is a must-have for Thanksgiving, Christmas and any other family gathering.
+This corn dish is a must-have for Thanksgiving, Christmas and any other family gathering.

 A pan of corn pudding with a serving spoon in it.

 Corn pudding is one of those recipes that never goes out of style.
 The slightly crisp exterior gives way to a fluffy and creamy center with plenty of corn flavor.
 It’s kind of like the ultimate cornbread!
-My kids request corn pudding for every special occasion and I’m always happy to oblige.
-This recipe pairs perfectly with a tender and juicy dry brined turkey for Thanksgiving.
+My kids request this dish for every special occasion and I’m always happy to oblige.

 Corn kernels, creamed corn and cornbread mix in a bowl.